 New Series Imperial Dalek Davros Custom Figure:

 This is the first Davros figure in this Collection Tour that is actually a custom of mine, but it won’t be the last.
-This repainted New Series Davros figure is supposed to represent the transitional phase between Davros as the Emperor Dalek and Davros from the Time War, also referred to as the ‘Juggernaut’ Davros.
+This repainted New Series Davros figure is supposed to represent the transitional phase between Davros as the Emperor Dalek and Davros from the Time War, with a colour scheme inspired by his appearance in the Big Finish audio The Juggernauts.
 I used the hand of a Dalek Sec Hybrid figure to restore Davros’ old hand, since a genetic engineering genius like himself would certainly know how to graft a new hand onto his body rather than settling for a crude robotic replacement.
 The paint applications were particularly tricky, especially since it was white matt paint over a pre-existing black base, but after several coats it formed a solid colour.
 I used Humbrol metallic gold for the detail and matt grey for the suit of Davros himself.

 New Series Time War Davros Figure:

 When Davros returned in the New Series, fans were happy to see that continuity had been left intact with the installation of a new robot hand and improved life-support chair to match the newly upgraded Daleks.
 However, I feel like an element of what made Davros who he was was lost in the new design.
 Gone was the spindly, hunched and withered body of the original Davros, now replaced by a big beefy chair.
 His weak, pathetic Palpatine hand was now a stocky metal claw, and whilst the new Davros looks awesome, a crucial element of his character was lost in this new design, in my opinion.
 Still, the figure is excellent, a near-perfect recreation of Davros as we see him in The Stolen Earth / Journey’s End and an essential for any Dalek collector.